Petroniuss/groupcache/groupcache/design.md

 2. Provide a simple API to retrieve values associated with a key from the cache.
 3. Provide API to set key-value pair.
 4. Provide API to load value from cache.
-5. Support cache dumps and loads for persistence:
+5. Support cache dumps and loads for persistence?:
    - that's problematic because once a peer goes down, other peers would notice its absence and take ownership of its keys.
    - How do we guarantee that the peer that comes back up will have the same keys?